-Communities In Action (CIA), funded through the Robert Wood Johnson Foundation and County Health Ranking & Roadmap, recently created a report siting the Springfield Community Land Trust as an example of What Works for Health strategy.
+Communities In Action (CIA), funded through the Robert Wood Johnson Foundation and County Health Ranking & Roadmap, recently created a report citing the Springfield Community Land Trust as an example of What Works for Health strategy.
 The following is what they reported:

 What Works For Health Strategy: Community Land Trusts

-Springfield, MO creates affordable homes via community land trust
+Springfield, MO creates affordable homes via Community Land Trust

 To help address a shortage of affordable housing for local families, the City of Springfield, MO started the Springfield Community Land Trust (SCLT) in 2012, in collaboration with Community Partnership of the Ozarks.
 SCLT helps families with low to moderate incomes purchase remodeled or newly constructed homes on SCLT land.
 As a community land trust, SCLT retains ownership of the land, reducing the purchase price of the home and allowing families to purchase homes with a smaller down payment.

 Homeownership through SCLT allows families to build financial capital.
 Through a shared appreciation model, when a family decides to sell, they regain their initial investment and receive a portion of the value their home gained over time.
 SCLT also helps families develop skills, providing housing maintenance and repair workshops, credit counseling, and assistance arranging loans.
 SCLT families also have the opportunity to participate in a shared governance model through member meetings.